You think you’ve got problems. What if you’re a prince and you show up at your girlfriend’s house, then she rejects you?

 Before you can say abracadabra, there was a big plate of food on the table waiting for Cindy to dig in.
 What kind of food was it?
 I don’t know.
 I didn’t take a picture.
 Besides this is a fairy tale and details of this kind don’t rightly matter.
 Let’s just say that it wasn’t gruel.

-Now Cindy, being a lady au naturel, didn’t just flop into a chair and scarf that food down.
-As famished as she was, she still sat down and ate daintily.
-After all, her dead daddy sent her away to Southern Bell School before he went horizontal.
+Now Cindy didn’t just flop into a chair and scarf that food down.
+As famished as she was, she minded her manners, sat down and ate daintily like the lady she was.
+After all, her dead daddy sent her away to Southern Belle School before he went horizontal.
 When she finished, she drank the last bit of wine in her glass, then she poured another glass.
 It was a Bordeaux, a Cheval Blanc.
 A very fine wine indeed, so you know this was no run-of-the-mill fairy godmother, for fairy godmother the old lady was.

 Just as Cindy was about to lift the second glass, the godmother put her hand on the glass.
 “You’re getting a little tipsy there, girl.
 No more wine for you.
 We’ve got some work to do.”